If you want to learn how to make the best home fries I've got you! This easy side dish can be served at any meal.

 If you're using a thin-skinned potato variety feel free to skip!

-- Slice potatoes or cube them but make sure they're the same size so that they all cook evenly.
+- Slice or cube them but make sure they're the same size so that they all cook evenly.
 They shouldn’t be too thick or too thin — about ⅛ inch is right or 2-inch cubes.

 - Use peanut oil unless someone has an allergy.
 It is the best oil I have found for frying.